Savitri

 4. O Godhead, strewn is the seat on this altar, the hero-guarded

-seat that ever grows, the seat well-packed for the riches,8
+945seat that ever grows, the seat well-packed for the riches,8

 anointed with the Light.
 O all Gods, sit on this altar-seat,

-950sons of the indivisible Mother, princes of the treasure, kings
+sons of the indivisible Mother, princes of the treasure, kings

 of sacrifice.